This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 Your baby's surgeon will make small incisions in your baby's abdomen.
-He may go through your baby's belly button.
-He will cut the thick, tight pylorus muscle and spread it apart so food can pass through.
-The incision will be closed with medical tape.
+He or she may make an incision in your baby's belly button.
+The surgeon will cut the thick, tight pylorus muscle and spread it apart so food can pass through.
+He or she will close the incision with stitches or medical tape.

 After your baby's surgery: